-Your guide on how to bet on golf, how to pick a winner, odds and what to look for when selecting your golf picks because not all golfers are created equally.
+Your guide on how to bet on golf: how to pick a winner, the odds and what to look for.
+Learn how to select more winners.
+Not all golfers are created equally.

 One of the best books I ever read was a hefty academic tome called ‘Basic Probability Theory‘.
 After reading it I never looked at another roulette table, or chance-based game ever again.
 The laws of probability were that persuasive it convinced me golf betting odds aren’t always right.
 What’s more with a bit of research they are often hedged in the punter’s favour.